DO4AS/jufo-project-radiosonde/README.md

 # "Jugend Forscht": radiosonde project

-see https://do4as.github.io/ for more balloon flight information and some balloon calculator utilities
+**see https://do4as.github.io/ for more balloon flight information and some balloon calculator utilities**

+---

 #### APRS packet description: